nushell/nushell.github.io/book/dataframes.md

 | save load.nu -f )
 ```

-and the benchmark with dataframes is:
+and the benchmark with dataframes (together with loading a new nushell and `polars`
+instance for each test in order of honest comparison) is:

 ```nu
 bench -n 10 --pretty {nu load.nu | complete | null}